codurance/site/src/_posts/2020-07-10-how-to-customise-any-website.md

 Once you enter that and press File | Save then you have an installed script.

-Now go and visit this page again: (https://codurance.com/about-us/our-people/)[Our People]
+Now go and visit this page again: [Our People](https://codurance.com/about-us/our-people/)

 This should now show a count of how many people currently work at Codurance.